freeplane/docs/src/docs/ai/ai-prompts-and-profiles.md

 ![Prompts dialog](../images/ai-prompts-dialog.png)

-*Prompts are saved actions with their own visibility, model, and tool settings.*
+*Prompts are saved actions with their own visibility, model configuration, and tool settings.*

 Prompts can be run from: